Montana-Media-Arts/MART500/Syllabus.md

 - Written Exegeses
     - You are expected to produce a paper.
     - This is an exegetical document that comes out of your research practice and creative practice for this semester.
-    - This should be a paper appropriate for submission to a peer-reviewed academic conference or journal.
-(Regardless of whether the goal would be journal publication, oral presentation, or poster presentation)
+    - This should be a paper appropriate for submission to a peer-reviewed academic conference or journal (Regardless of whether the goal would be journal publication, oral presentation, or poster presentation).